What does a spider bite look like on a dog?

 You might be wondering "what does a spider bite look like on a dog?"
 There are a few tell-tail signs to look out for to determine if your dog has been bitten by a spider and how serious it is.

-When it comes to venomous spider bites there are 2 that Delaware County pet owners should keep an eye out for:
+When it comes to venomous spider bites there are 2 that Morton pet owners should keep an eye out for:

 Black Widow - These bites can start to manifest symptoms quickly after your pup gets bit.
 The bite itself is painful and causes swelling and redness in the area.
 Thankfully, 15% of bites from black widow spiders are considered "dry", or non-venomous.

 Female black widow spiders are the most dangerous, and they tend to live in warm, dark, and secluded places such as a woodpile or shed.
 These spiders are small, black, and have a red hourglass marking on their body.
 If they do inject your dog with venom, you will see symptoms such as cramping, muscle pain, drooling, or vomiting.
 If you notice any of these symptoms, take your dog to the nearest emergency vet clinic.

 Brown Recluse - A bite from a brown recluse spider can be difficult to spot.
 They tend to be painless, but still leave a red mark at the site.
 However, over time your dog will develop a white blister with a bulls-eye or tissue destruction in the surrounding area.

 Brown recluse spiders live in quiet, undisturbed areas like closets and typically need to be agitated to bite.
 The first sign to look out for in your dog would be limping.
 Your dog might avoid putting pressure on the bite.
 In the most severe cases, the symptoms of a brown recluse spider bite on a dog may include bleeding, seizures, or respiratory collapse.
 If you think a brown recluse has bitten your dog, contact your vet for emergency care.

 How quickly will my dog recover from a spider bite?